How to Run a Successful Facebook Raffle (2021)

 - You include a disclaimer.
 You can do this on your raffle page or on the raffle post itself - just make sure you make it clear that Facebook isn’t at all involved with the administration of your giveaway.

-As far as entry rules goes, there are only a couple ways (since Facebook updated its rules and regulations) that you can get people to enter your raffle:
+As far as entry rules go, there are only a couple of ways (since Facebook updated its rules and regulations) that you can get people to enter your raffle: